 I highly recommend using a stick (immersion) blender (or regular blender) to get the peach blended as smooth as possible.
 If you just shake the drink you may find it a bit chunky and may want to fine strain it.

-This is a pretty tasty drink, maybe a little girly, but still really tasty.
+This is a pretty tasty drink.
 If you like the Ramos Gin Fizz, you’ll dig the Peach Blow.
-The whole lime really brings down the sweetness of the drink, giving it a really refreshing quality.
+Using a whole lime really brings down the sweetness of the drink, giving it a really refreshing quality.
 If you used a perfectly ripe peach, you’ll get all the aroma and flavour it has to offer.
 The cream makes for a really smooth mouthfeel, again like a properly made Ramos Gin Fizz.
 The sugar just slightly sweetens the drink, but the peach provides most of the sweetness.
 The gin gives some background depth.